The Latest: State auditor to push new audit of JobsOhio

 2:10 p.m.

-Ohio's state auditor says he's pushing legislation that would allow a one-time audit of the state's job-creation agency.
+Ohio's state auditor says he's pushing legislation that would allow a one-time audit of the state's privatized economic development office.

 Republican Auditor David Yost says he's talked with the Ohio Senate president about the bill allowing the examination of JobsOhio.

-Note: This story has been corrected to show that JobsOhio is a privatized economic development office, not an agency.